 - 2.2 Contact the IT department if your phone can’t take screenshots

-- 2.3 Disable the privacy or security feature that prevents screenshot from being taken
+- 2.3 Disable the privacy or security feature that prevents screenshots from being taken

 - 2.4 Install the Chrome Canary, an unstable version of Chrome that allows you to take screenshots in Incognito

-Why you get the “can’t take screenshot due to security policy” message
+Why do I get the “can’t take screenshot due to security policy” message?

 Other apps like Chrome also disable the screenshot feature in the Incognito tab (except Chrome Canary which is explained below).
 Regardless of the phone, whether that would be Samsung S8, Samsung S10, or Samsung S9, taking screenshots is sometimes not allowed under certain conditions.